Section Eight: 1 2 3

 To design a letterhead like the one above, three elements were used: AutoShapes, a Textbox and a Line.

-To make a start, click the Office button (or the File tab in Word 2010) and select New > Blank Document.
-Press the enter key on your keyboard.
+To make a start, click the Office button (or the File tab in Word 2010 to Word 2016) and select New > Blank Document.
+In your new blank document, press the enter key on your keyboard.
 Keep it held down and let go about halfway down the blank page, thus giving yourself some working space.

 We'll add the pyramid logo first.

-the Insert tab from the Word ribbon.
-Click Clip Art on
+tab from the Word ribbon.
+Click Clip Art on the Illustrations panel.

 Then click the Go button to display the AutoShapes.
 You should see the pyramid shape amongst them: